mdarcy220/cis340-proj4-fat-shell/README.md

 ## Description
 This project implements a command-line interface for a set of floppy-disk utilies.
-It was completed as part of a school project with Joe Komperda and Kyle Lunter, so please don't use it for anything important (many much more mature and thoroughly-tested tools are available for FAT manipulation).
+It was completed by Mike D'Arcy as part of a school project with Joe Komperda and Kyle Lunter, so please don't use it for anything important (many much more mature and thoroughly-tested tools are available for FAT manipulation).
 The shell handles many common features such as I/O redirection and piping (see the "Extra Features" section).

 ## Compiling and running